dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

     we to judge? :laughing:

-    In any case, preserving all relevant aspects of PC gaming history is important for the DOSBox project, so these display options are always at your fingertips, should you need them.
+    In any case, preserving all relevant aspects of PC gaming history is important for the DOSBox project, so these display options are always available at your fingertips, should you need ever them.

 ## Authentic VGA emulation